 The fountain was constructed in 1929 for the Barcelona International Exposition.
 Despite fears it would not be completed in time, 3,000 workers managed to finish the fountain and the first show took place one day before the start of the exposition.
 The fountain was nearly destroyed in the Spanish Civil War and did not reopen until 1955.
 Music was eventually added to the show and has since featured scores from movies like Gladiator, The Godfather, and the Lord of the Rings films.
 The fountain is located on the former site of The Four Columns, which were demolished in 1928 by Prime Minister Miguel Primo de Rivera.
 They were recently rebuilt and now stand near the fountain.

 Show times vary depending on the month.
 From October to April, they take place every 30 minutes between 7 and 8:30 p.m. on Fridays and Saturday.
 From May to September, they take place every 30 minutes between 9 and 11 p.m. on Thursdays through Sundays.
+The fountain, especially when it’s beautifully lit at night, is definitely best places to visit in Barcelona.
 The nearest subway station is Espanya.

-Barri Gòtic, or the gothic quarters of Barcelona, are full of narrow streets, tall dark shadows and open squares.
+You can’t talk about the best places to visit in Barcelona without mentioning Barri Gòtic, or the gothic quarters of Barcelona.
+This striking area of Barcelona is full of narrow streets, tall dark shadows and open squares.
 Walking through this district is an emotional seesaw, from claustrophobic alleys to agoraphobic plazas.
 The area is dotted with famous buildings, including the Temple of Augustus and the Cathedral of Santa Eulalia.
 There is also a definitive juxtaposition between the old and the new.

 This is the original Barcelona — the one populated by the medieval residents of the city all those years ago and the one that has drawn tourists and photographers from across the world.
 It has been modernized greatly though and the old and new stand in glorious harmony.
 Next to a church is a grocery store.
 Adjacent to a temple is a cell phone tower.
 The boundaries of the area are well defined: from La Rambla to Via Laietana and from the Mediterranean coast to Ronda de Sant Pere.

 Montjuïc (pronounced Mont-joo-eek,) literally translates into Hill of the Jews.
 It is a 568-foot high hill with a fortress at its summit.
 Wandering up and down the slopes is like wandering through history.
-The fortress was built in 1640 to repel Felipe IV’s attempted invasions and the first path to the summit opened in 1607.
+The fortress was built in 1640 to repel Felipe IV’s attempted invasions.
+The first path to the summit opened in 1607.
 Since then, it has hosted the International Exposition in 1929, the Summer Olympics in 1992 and the Spanish Grand Prix four times.